Dispatch · June 26, 2026 · Updated August 8, 2026

 The PURSUE UAP Files: What the 2026 Releases — and the “Mother Orb” Report — Actually Show.

-Since May 2026, the Department of War's PURSUE portal has published three batches of declassified UAP records to a near-record online audience.
+Since May 2026, the Department of War's PURSUE portal has published five batches of declassified UAP records to a near-record online audience.
 Here is what's in them, what the Pentagon's own analysts say about the share they can't explain, and the governance fight over who gets to see the rest.

 The releases, in one paragraph.